fourhu/pulsar-admin-openapi-go/docs/InternalConfigurationData.md

 `func (o *InternalConfigurationData) HasStateStorageServiceUrl() bool`

 HasStateStorageServiceUrl returns a boolean if a field has been set.

-### GetZookeeperServers

-`func (o *InternalConfigurationData) GetZookeeperServers() string`

-GetZookeeperServers returns the ZookeeperServers field if non-nil, zero value otherwise.

-### GetZookeeperServersOk

-`func (o *InternalConfigurationData) GetZookeeperServersOk() (*string, bool)`

-GetZookeeperServersOk returns a tuple with the ZookeeperServers field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetZookeeperServers

-`func (o *InternalConfigurationData) SetZookeeperServers(v string)`

-SetZookeeperServers sets ZookeeperServers field to given value.

-### HasZookeeperServers

-`func (o *InternalConfigurationData) HasZookeeperServers() bool`

-HasZookeeperServers returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)